schwartzlab-methods/NEST/README.md

 a.
 The filtered feature matrix from here: https://cf.10xgenomics.com/samples/spatial-exp/1.1.0/V1_Human_Lymph_Node/V1_Human_Lymph_Node_filtered_feature_bc_matrix.h5

 b.
-The spatial imaging data from here: https://cf.10xgenomics.com/samples/spatial-exp/1.1.0/V1_Human_Lymph_Node/V1_Human_Lymph_Node_spatial.tar.gz
+The spatial imaging data from here: https://cf.10xgenomics.com/samples/spatial-exp/1.1.0/V1_Human_Lymph_Node/V1_Human_Lymph_Node_spatial.tar.gz (please unzip the spatial imaging data)

 Both should be kept under the same directory, e.g., data/V1_Human_Lymph_Node_spatial/ directory.
 We have provided a default ligand-receptor database by merging the records from CellChat and NicheNet database.
 This is kept under 'database/' directory and will be used by NEST unless some other database is referred by the user.